sdiv0503/FitTrack/src/features/premium/ui/README.md

-# Workout.cool Premium Pricing Components 💪
+# fitTrack Premium Pricing Components 💪

 This directory contains the complete pricing page implementation following the fitness-focused conversion strategy outlined in the development prompt.